 Assess how your dog feels under stressful circumstances.
-For some dogs, flying is not a problem, but there are dogs that become very nervous on planes.
+Flying is not a problem for some dogs, but some dogs become very nervous on planes.
 You need to evaluate how well your pet tolerates stressful situations and whether it is wise to take your pet with you on a flight.
 If in doubt, consult your veterinarian.

 Before the flight: important information

-- If you are going to travel with a dog, then preparation will require a little more time than if you traveled alone.
+- If you travel with a dog, then preparation will require a little more time than if you moved alone.
 If you plan to fly, you should purchase tickets in advance, since the number of seats reserved for animals on one flight is limited.

 - On the day of departure, you need to arrive at the airport with your dog in advance to check-in.
 The flight rules with four-legged friends are different for each airline.
-This also applies to check-in before the flight, so be sure to check the rules of the corresponding airline before arriving at the airport.
+This also applies to registration before the flight.
+So, be sure to check the provisions of the corresponding airline before arriving at the airport.

-- Before the flight, prepare your pet for the noise and the crowd so that the dog behaves calmly at the airport.
-If the pet is nevertheless anxious and you cannot calm it down, contact your veterinarian who will recommend some kind of medication.
+- Before the flight, prepare your pet for the noise and the crowd.
+So, the dog behaves calmly at the airport.
+If the pet is nevertheless anxious and cannot calm it down, contact your veterinarian who will recommend some kind of medication.

-- Before flying, accustom your dog to a crate so that it will feel calm while traveling by airplane.
+- Before flying, accustom your dog to a crate to feel calm while traveling by airplane.

 - May I take a dog to the cabin?
 It depends on the size and weight of the dog.
 Small dogs and puppies are allowed in the cabin as hand luggage.
 Each airline has its own rules regarding the size and weight of the crate or bag that you can take to the cabin.
 Therefore, before choosing a specific airline, read the rules.

 - Always be calm.
-Regardless of how the dog behaves during the trip, remember that you, as the owner of the dog, always need to be calm and balanced so that your anxiety and irritation do not pass to your pet.
+Regardless of how the dog behaves during the trip, remember that you still need to be quiet and balanced.
+So, your anxiety and irritation do not pass to your pet.

 The attitude towards dogs differs in various countries and cities.
 In order not to get confused in an unfamiliar place, pay attention to the information plates.

-Abroad, entrance to shops, shopping centers, and street cafes with a pet are usually allowed.
-In some parks, you can walk dogs only on a leash; in others, it is forbidden to take a pet for a walk at all, so pay attention to the plates.
+Abroad, entrance to shops, shopping centers, and street cafes with a pet is usually allowed.
+In some parks, you can walk dogs only on a leash; in others, it is forbidden to take a pet for a walk, so pay attention to the plates.